 The Committee invites CPA funding applications for the upcoming funding round.
 It is the responsibility of the Committee to review all applications and to make recommendation(s) as to which, if any, of these applications should be so funded.
-The Committee expects to bring its recommendations to the 2021 Annual Town Meeting.
-The Committee has developed the following four-step process for reviewing, recommending, and funding of CPA proposals.
+The Committee expects to bring its recommendations to the 2023 Annual Town Meeting.
+The Committee has developed the following process for reviewing, recommending, and funding CPA proposals.
+Please note that the Committee has added a Letter of Interest option for potential applicants to get feedback before submitting a final application.